richarddanipog/home-assignment/README.md

         "name": "testdomain.com"
     }
     basic auth
-        user:admin
+        user: admin
         password:123456

 ## How to run it

-First, you need to import the code using git clone, then go to the current project and create .env file.
+First, you need to import the code using git clone, then go to the current project and create a .env file.
 Before running, it is important to check that there are env values in the .env file. for example: